by Marlene Merritt, DOM, MS, CNS

 I’m writing this article because there’s an enormous amount of information out there that is being overly simplified (and it’s dangerous to over-simplify biochemistry), and is also out-of-context.
 There are some very key points that are being left out of this conversation and because the biochemistry is complicated, most people do not want to dig into this topic to see what’s accurate and what’s not, and who could blame them?
 It’s easier to believe the websites, the marketing, or the drug reps.
 What I’m going to do here is clarify this issue and put it into some context, since without this information, you might incorrectly prescribe or take a supplement, causing damage to someone’s genetic expression and/or increase their risk for cancer.

 First, a little primer on the MTHFR enzyme (with the risk of me also oversimplifying!).
 Methylene tetrahydrofolate reductase is one of multiple enzymes which help your body pass around the “hot potato” of a methyl group.
 Methyl groups are found in many, many foods and are the source to add a carbon to molecules like DNA, hormones, phospholipids, neurotransmitters, proteins, etc. In the case of MTHFR, the methyl group helps to convert homocysteine to methionine.
-You might have heard homocysteine is correlated with cardiovascular disease, which is accurate, but you also need homocysteine to make glutathione, which is the body’s homemade antioxidant.
+You might have heard homocysteine is correlated with cardiovascular disease, which is accurate, but you also need homocysteine to make glutathione, which is the body’s homemade antioxidant and also deals with detoxification.
 So balance is key to remember here as well, since driving down homocysteine can also increase inflammation from insufficient glutathione.

-The pharmaceutical companies recently got really interested in the MTHFR gene (which codes for the actual enzyme) because when it has an variation, you don’t efficiently pass the methyl group around, effectively leaving you with too much homocysteine, potentially increasing your chances of cardiovascular disease.
+The pharmaceutical companies recently got really interested in the MTHFR gene (which codes for the actual enzyme) because when it has a variation, you don’t efficiently pass the methyl group around, effectively leaving you with too much homocysteine, potentially increasing your chances of cardiovascular disease.
 This would explain why the drug companies got interested in testing for the MTHFR gene and having cardiologists test for it — because this is the new cusp of medicine, the development of drugs specifically targeted to a specific gene type.
 That’s how the MTHFR gene got popular.
 It could have easily been another gene.
 It’s important to remember that we haven’t developed problems with this gene all of a sudden — genes take thousands of years to change.
 So how did we instantly seem to have problems with our lack of MTHFR function?

 Primarily, because we are more nutrient deficient than we’ve been in the past, and one big common deficiency is folate, the naming of which comes from the word “foliage”.
 Of course, most of us are not eating enough vegetables, and who knows how nutrient-dense those vegetables are anyway?
 Eating enough folate “pushes” this reaction, regardless of if you have the variation (or which one).
 So any gene anomaly that you may have becomes apparent because you are deficient in folate.
 As I say to my patients, we waste valuable stomach space on things like bread, and then don’t eat enough vegetables.

 Let me start dealing with the information that is either left out, or misrepresented or is simply inaccurate.
 The first issue is that there are people saying folic acid is poison and should be avoided at all costs and that people should only ingest folate (vs. folic acid).
 These people have not studied nutritional biochemistry.
-Folic acid is actually more bioavailable than folate.(1) In nutrition, folate is a family of eight compounds, of which folic acid is one of those (there’s even a receptor specific for it, called human folate receptor 1).
+Folic acid is actually more bioavailable than folate.(5) In nutrition, folate is a family of eight compounds, of which folic acid is one of those (there’s even a receptor specific for it, called human folate receptor 1).
 Folic acid is found in food, just like the other folates are, it’s just that they ALSO make folic acid in a lab and add it to supplements, the same as vitamin E in a plant has eight parts which include alpha-tocopherol AND alpha-tocopherol is also made in labs and added to supplements.
 80 years of the use of folic acid in supplements have shown it is safe BUT THE KEY IS THE DOSAGE AS WELL AS TIMING.
 Let me explain.

-Folate is known to prevent cancer (2,3,4,5).
+Folate is known to prevent cancer (6,7,8,9).
 Unfortunately, it can also cause cancer in two populations — people who were folate deficient for long lengths of time before they started supplementing, and in people who already have cancer.
-That’s right — if you already have cancer, folate will “feed” the cancer as folate is involved in DNA and replication.(6) In fact, that’s what the chemotherapy drug methotrexate does — it destroys folate pathways in an effort to slow the growth of cancer.(7)
+That’s right — if you already have cancer, folate will “feed” the cancer as folate is involved in DNA and replication.(10) In fact, that’s what the chemotherapy drug methotrexate does — it destroys folate pathways in an effort to slow the growth of cancer.(11)

 Sometimes people will say “But what about unmetabolized folic acid found in the blood?
 That causes cancer!”
 It doesn’t actually — what it means is that your body is trying to clear excess folate, and that’s exactly what you want it to do.
 There is zero evidence that unmetabolized folic acid is a problem, despite what people might say.
 Zero.

 Folic acid fortification has been in effect in the US since 1998, primarily to reduce the incidence of neural tube defects, for which it has been extremely effective.
 However, “In this regard, an emerging body of evidence suggests that folic acid supplementation may enhance the development and progression of already existing, undiagnosed premalignant and malignant lesions.
 Over the past few years, the US population has been exposed to a significant increase in folate intake, for which essentially no data on safety exist.
-The potential cancer-promoting effect of folic acid supplementation needs to be considered in carefully monitoring the long-term effect of folic acid fortification on the vast majority of the US population, who are not at risk of NTDs.”
-(11) The foods typically supplemented include breads, cereals, nutrition bars, etc. So if you’re not eating those things, and not taking a supplemental vitamin, and ALSO not eating enough vegetables, you may be folate deficient.
+The potential cancer-promoting effect of folic acid supplementation needs to be considered in carefully monitoring the long-term effect of folic acid fortification on the vast majority of the US population, who are not at risk of neural tube defects.”
+(15) The foods typically supplemented include breads, cereals, nutrition bars, etc. So if you’re not eating those things, and not taking a supplemental vitamin, and ALSO not eating enough vegetables, you may be folate deficient.

 So the problem is two-fold — if you don’t eat enough vegetables, beans, or supplemented foods and have the MTHFR variation, then yes, you might notice some problems related to the MTHFR gene (and a possible increase in cancer).
 Or, not related to the gene, if you have too much folate or folic acid in your diet, it ALSO increases your chances of cancer.

 Then there’s the issue of methylation and overmethylation.
 Methyl groups have effects on many, many different areas of the body, INCLUDING TURNING ON AND TURNING OFF GENES and this includes tumor suppressor genes.
 To prevent abnormal methylation, there are seven checkpoints to prevent hypermethylation, since hypermethylation often causes cancer.
-This is well known in oncology and there is plenty of research being done about this (12,13).
+This is well known in oncology and there is plenty of research being done about this (16,17).
 So this is another reason that you not want to take large amounts folate (or any other methyl donor (ex: methyl-B12, SAMe), because you also do not want too much methylation to occur.

 In preparing this article, I interviewed five biochemistry and nutrition PhD’s, all of whom categorically said that they would not take methyl folate as a supplement and considered the amounts typically prescribed as unsafe.
 In fact, one of them, who had a PhD in nutrition and cancer biology, and had worked as a clinical dietician in an oncology suite said that the last thing he would ever put in his mouth was a methylated form of folate supplement, simply because of his concerns for the cancer risks.